aramelias/DAV/README.md

 ```
 ssh -T git@github.com
 ```
-If you now see a welcoming message, congratulations.
+If you now see a welcoming message, you've successfully setup your SSH key and you're done.
 Otherwise, make sure you added the key to your ssh agent:
 First, run:
 ```
 eval "$(ssh-agent -s)"